MPCMEvolution/MPCMArchive/abstracts/06-statistical-issues-assumptions-phylogenetic-generalised-least-squares.md

----
-title: "<strong>Chapter 6:</strong> Statistical Issues and Assumptions of Phylogenetic Generalised Least Squares"
+# <strong>Chapter 6:</strong> Statistical Issues and Assumptions of Phylogenetic Generalised Least Squares
-date: "2014-06-12"
----

 by **Roger Mundry**